ozerovandrei/jjb/README.md

 # Usage

-You need to pass a configuration file for Jenkins Job Builder in ini format and a directory containing job templates inside a container.
+You need to pass a configuration file for Jenkins Job Builder in ini format and a directory containing job templates to a container.

 Example: